The page covers:

 symbols everywhere on the exterior of the main palace and on the adjoining buildings and the Ruspoli decided to imitate them; two lamps are decorated with vines and grapes which appear in

 the Ruspoli coat of arms and are also a reference to their fiefdom of Vignanello (nice small vineyard).
 They were also Princes of Cerveteri.

 The image used as background for this page shows a coat of arms of Francesco Maria Marescotti Ruspoli and his wife Isabella Cesi in the courtyard of the palace.

 (left-above) Sarcophagus in the courtyard; (left-below) inscriptions from gravestones in the courtyard; (right) Musei Vaticani: Silenus bearing infant Dionysus from Palazzo Ruspoli

 The statue is maybe a copy of an original made by Lysippos in the IVth century BC.
-Silenus was the foster-father of Dionysus who was entrusted to his care by Hermes after his birth from the thigh of Zeus.
-A similar statue was in the Borghese Collection and is now at the Louvre.
+Silenus, a satyr, was the foster-father of Dionysus who was entrusted to his care by Hermes after his birth from the thigh of Zeus.

 January 2013: a new colour for Palazzo Ruspoli.
 You may wish to see a page on Rome Ten Years Ago